overlookmotel/got-resume/README.md

 Length of response expected in bytes.
 If undefined, `length` will be determined from HTTP `content-length` header.

-If server does not provide `content-length` header, and `options.length` is not set, transfer will be considered complete when first successful request complete.
+If server does not provide `content-length` header, and `options.length` is not set, transfer will be considered complete when first successful request completes.

-If `options.length` is set, only that number of bytes will be fetched.
+If `options.length` is set, only that number of bytes will be fetched (i.e. file will be truncated).

 #### offset